edgio-docs/edgio-docs/src/pages/guides/response_headers.md

     -   **f:** Fetch time in milliseconds.
 This metric measures the amount of time between when a POP component forwards a request and when it receives a response.

-        For example, `gdf` identifies total fetch time as measured by a global POP's DPS.
+        For example, `gdf` indicates the amount of time between when a global POP's DPS forwarded a request to an origin server or Serverless Compute and when it started receiving a response.

     -   **g:** Age in seconds.